ufcg-lsd/AWSome-Savings/README.md

 ### Tests

-The unit tests are in tests/aws_model_tests.py and are written using *unittest*.
+The unit tests are in *tests/aws_model_tests.py* and are written using *unittest*.
 Currently, there are 12 tests of the model and 6 tests of the input validations.

-To run the tests, go to the folder tests and run the command:
+To run all tests, go to the folder tests and run the command:
 ```
 python -m unittest aws_model_tests.py
 ```